mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In all cases, a participant MUST NOT encrypt more than expected by the security bounds of the AEAD scheme used.

-Note that each change to the Group through a Handshake message will cause a change of the group Secret.
+Note that each change to the Group through a handshake message will cause a change of the group Secret.
 Hence this change MUST be applied before encrypting any new Application message.
 This is required for confidentiality reasons in order for members to avoid receiving messages from the group after leaving,